Distributed-DeadLock/g_runner_logic/README.md

  The mod provides 3 non-craftable blocks:

  + The Goal Block				-	punch it to end your run.
- + The Price Chest				-	contains your prices after you punched the Goal Block.
+ + The Prize Chest				-	contains your prizes after you punched the Goal Block.
  + The Digiline Status Block	-	(with digiline-mod installed) returns the Name & Time of a Position in the Highscore-Table

  ![The Nodes](screenshots/nodes.png)